Noaht8/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 **No test cases needed**

 ## [3-my_safe_filter_states.py](3-my_safe_filter_states.py)
 Wait, do you remember the previous task?
-Did you test `"Arizona'; TRUNCATE TABLE states ; SELECT * FROM states WHERE name = '" `as an input?
+Did you test <br> `"Arizona'; TRUNCATE TABLE states ; SELECT * FROM states WHERE name = '" `as an input?